thevindu-w/clip_share_client/README.md

 <br>

-Thisis the Android client of ClipShare.
+This is the Android client of ClipShare.
 You will need the server on your desktop to connect with it.
 ClipShare is lightweight and easy to use.
 Run the server on your Windows, macOS, or Linux machine to use the ClipShare app.
 You can find more information on running the server on Windows, macOS, or Linux at [github.com/thevindu-w/clip_share_server](https://github.com/thevindu-w/clip_share_server#how-to-use).